-Compared to a normal Speedmaster, the watch still doesn’t look as clean: probably, the gold rims around the counters and the unusually thick rose gold hour markers are to blame.
-However, given the number of indicators, it still looks clean.
+It’s not just the increased number of completely unnecessary indicators.
+It feels like the gold rims around the counters and the unusually thick rose gold hour markers are to blame.

-You can’t call this timekeeper an example of perfect legibility: even on these promotional pictures the extra-wide hour and minute hands make it next to impossible to see current readings on the sub-dials, and the information on the centrally positioned “days of the week” indicator will be obstructed most of the time.
+Even in these promotional pictures the extra-wide hour and minute hands make it next to impossible to see current readings on the sub-dials.
+The same is with the information on the centrally positioned “days of the week” indicator: it will be obstructed most of the time.

 To me, the design of the counters (the positioning of the numerals and the look of the railway-style tracks, for example,) isn’t thought over enough for a brand of such pedigree.

-Well, it is still a great watch that has a good potential of becoming a highly sought-after collector’s item.
+Well, it is still a Speedmaster and, given its unusual design, the watch has a good potential of becoming a highly coveted collector’s item.

-You can order the large 44mm model in four versions.
+As far as the colors and materials are concerned, you can order the large 44mm model in four versions:

 Photos: Omega